Keibert Ruiz Player Props: Nationals vs. Twins

 Twins Pitching Rankings

-- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff ranks second in MLB.
+- The Twins pitching staff is second in MLB with a collective 10 strikeouts per nine innings.

-- The Twins have the fourth-ranked team ERA among all league pitching staffs (3.15).
+- The Twins have a 3.48 team ERA that ranks seventh among all league pitching staffs.

-- Twins pitchers combine to allow 23 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- Lopez gets the start for the Twins, his fifth of the season.
-He is 1-1 with a 1.73 ERA and 33 strikeouts in 26 2/3 innings pitched.
+- The Twins rank 17th in baseball in home runs given up (24 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.